BlossomLabs/ens-wayback-machine/README.md

 ## Deployment
 To deploy the ENS Wayback Machine, you can follow these steps:

+1. Set The `NEXT_PUBLIC_THEGRAPH_API_KEY` environment variable to your TheGraph API key.
-1. If you are interested, set the environment variable `NEXT_PUBLIC_BANNER` to customize the banner.
+2. If you are interested, set the environment variable `NEXT_PUBLIC_BANNER` to customize the banner.
 The format is `[message text]|[link text]|[link href]`.
 If you don't set this variable, no banner will be displayed.
-2. Build the project: `bun run build`
+3. Build the project: `bun run build`
-3. Deploy the built project to your desired hosting platform.
+4. Deploy the built project to your desired hosting platform.

 ## License